< Collection search

 About this objectThis pelike, used for storing wine or water, is similar to an amphora in purpose and style; however, unlike an amphora, this vase flanged so it can stand on its own.

 Meanwhile, Side B shows a scene with three cloaked youths.
-There is no myth associated with the trio and it may merely be a calm scene, meant to provide contrast to the intensity of the other side.
+There is no myth associated with the trio.
+This may have been meant to provide contrast to the intensity of the other side.

 The vase is attributed to the Vaste Painter, who was a follower of the Amykos Painter, but his style is cruder than that of his teacher.
 The vase painter may have been inspired by the play 'Electra' written by Euripides in ca. 410 BCE, in which the hero Orestes kills Aegisthus at an altar.